-Do you dream about finding that “sweet spot” in your life and career where you’ll be energized, fulfilled and challenged?
+Do you want to find that “sweet spot” in your life or career where you’re energized and challenged?

-You crave meaningful work that expresses a sense of your calling.
+Do you crave meaningful work or to spend your time on things that give you a sense of your purpose?

-How many times have you met someone new and one of the first questions you asked each other was, “What do you do?”
+How many times have you met someone and one of the first questions you asked was, “What do you do?”

-If your calling is all about your 9 to 5 job, then the ultimate goal becomes finding the perfect job where your talents, values and desires all meet.
+If your purpose is all about a 9-to-5 job, then the ultimate goal in life becomes finding the perfect job where your talents, values and desires all meet.
 If you’re experiencing anything less, then your calling must be elsewhere.

-The Bible presents a better way of thinking.
-It starts with God at work in this world and calling you into His story.
+The Bible says your life’s purpose starts with God at work in this world and that He’s calling you into His story.

 Circumstances change, but God’s primary calling for you – to know Him and make Him known – remains constant.

-There is a struggle of distrust that God is always good and He wants what’s best for us.
+It can be a struggle to trust that God is always good and that He wants what’s best for us.

-Trusting God can feel like death sometimes.
-The Bible even describes it as dying to yourself.
-But turning death into life is one of God’s specialities.
+The Bible describes this process as denying — or dying — to yourself (Matthew 16:24, Galatians 2:20-21, Philippians 3:8-10).
+But turning death into life is one of God’s specialties.

-We see Him in others and we can hear Him through others.
-But this requires you to be in authentic, honest relationship with other Christians.
+But this requires you to be in authentic, honest relationships with other Christians.

-So you’re not convinced you’ve heard from God, but you still have to make a decision.
+So what if you’re not convinced you’ve heard from God, but you still have to make a decision?

 What if you make the wrong choice?

-This idea of a single, correct choice is debilitating.
-It adds unnecessary pressure to each decision.
+The idea of a single, correct choice can be debilitating and add unnecessary pressure to each decision.

-God’s plan is for every person to have an opportunity to know Him and for every believer to grow into the likeness of Jesus.
-Where we do that, how it looks during our waking hours is more flexible than Steve was thinking.
+God’s plan is for every person to have an opportunity to know Him and for every believer to become more like Jesus.
+Where you do that and how it looks during your waking hours is more flexible than you sometimes think.

 God offers us multiple pathways, not a maze with one way through.
 Even occupations and locations that are an imperfect fit can grow your character.
 Sometimes they are especially good because of what they reveal about our weaknesses and spiritual maturity.

-So ask yourself and God if any of your options are sinful and then enjoy the respect God is giving you to make a decision.
+So ask yourself and God if any of your options are sinful, and then enjoy the freedom God is giving you to make a decision.

-Trusting God to make our paths straight might even mean believing He is capable of working with our imperfect choices.
+Trusting God to make your paths straight might even mean believing He is capable of working with your imperfect choices.